philipturner/metal-usm/README.md

 - Default: some significant fraction of maximum working set size, such as 1/8.
 - Custom by fraction: a proportion of maximum working set size.
 - Custom by absolute size: specify the heap's size in gigabytes.
 - Adaptive\*: start with either default or custom size, but dynamically expand until reaching a pre-determined upper bound (e.g. 3/4 working set size, can be customized).
 Afterward, throw an out-of-memory error.
 While reallocating the heap during expansion, flush all queues and halt GPU work to ensure memory safety.
-The heap may also automatically contract if enough memory is released, for enough time.
+The heap may automatically contract if enough memory is released, for enough time.

 > \*No guarantee this mode will ever be implemented.